 - Gets lots Audio Books.
 These were great to rest when he wasn't sleepy enough to nap, but needed to rest his eyes.

 - Take a Library trip beforehand, hide the books until they get home from surgery.
 My kids are bookworms.
-If your kid likes movies and video games, get new ones fromt he library.
+If your kid likes movies and video games, get new ones from the library.
 New is good, it distracts from pain.

 - Use humidifier to keep throat from drying out overnight!!!!
 This was the game changer in our first son's surgery; even when we stayed on schedule for medicine, he was waking up in extreme pain every morning, until we added a humidifier next to head while he slept.
 We started off with a humidifier on our 2nd son's surgery it made all the difference!
 We used our essential oil diffuser with a few drops of lavender oil.

 - Sleep with head elevated.
 We used a husband pillow under his regular pillow to ensure our son slept upright and didn't roll off to his stomach.
+We didn't do this the first few days on 1st son, and when we added it, it made a difference!

 - As referred to in pain management, WAKE UP your child for pain medicine the first 5-6 nights.
 I promise it will be easier than calming down a child who is severe pain.
+Younger children bounce back quicker, so you may only need to do this the first 3 to 4 days, depending in their pain level.

 - Give them a Bell so your child doesn't have to cry out to you and hurt their throat.

 - After the first day (no dairy the first day) we had our son drink a chocolate ensure, calling it a milkshake to get him to excited.
-Since he didn't eat much the first 3 days, I knew he was still getting some nutrition.
+Since he didn't eat much the first 3 days, I knew he was still getting complete nutrition.

 - The sooner the child can start chewing, the better for his healing process, but you really want to avoid bleeding.
 After the third day, we introduced soft food that could help in chewing, but not cause bleeding, like scrambled eggs, mashed potatoes, and spaghetti.
 Your child may complain of ear pain as they chew.